/ HALion Developer Resource / HALion Script / Getting Started /

 4. Load the program to the Slot Rack.

-This is how your program should look like in the program tree.
+This is how your program should look like in the Program Tree.

 Simple Program